sidki123/AttacksonImplementationsCourseBook/chapters/10_Ethics_and_Responsible_Disclosure.md

 hackers could see the fix and exploit the vulnerability before a patch was posted.

+## Analysis of cyber cases in the Israeli judicial system
+In this section we will present a review of 4 cyber case studies that are related to Israel’s Computer Laws and went to trial.
+The first part will include a summary of a case, the court decisions in regard to the case and a discussion about each case.
+The second part will be composed of questions in the form of a test about the case and will also include a True or False questions to allow practice and understanding of Israel cyber laws.

 [1] Published in *Sefer Hachukkim* 5755 No. 1534, 25 July 1995 p.
 366
 (P.L.
 5754 No. 2278 p.
 478).